LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	A comma-separated list of the name(s) of any column(s) that should be used for grouping the outputs from the search on this layer.
 The column names are case sensitive and should match the column names in the source layer.

 _`StatisticsColumns`
-	If `GroupColumns`_ are specified, statistics may be requested from any columns in the input layer.
+	Statistics may be requested from any columns in the input layer whether `GroupColumns`_ is specified or not.
 The format of this attribute is as follows: ``ColumnName1;STATISTIC$ColumnName2;STATISTIC``, e.g. ``Area;SUM$Year;COUNT``.
 Note that in order to be included in the tabular output, the output columns for these statistics must be included in the Columns list as described above.
+If no `GroupColumns`_ have been defined, the statistics are calculated across the entire output.

 OrderColumns
 	A comma-separated list of columns by which the results should be ordered in the tabular output for this layer.
 The order of this list overrides any order in the `GroupColumns`_ attribute.